white-axe/determination/README.md

 If you modify the contents of this repository, keep in mind that Nix ignores untracked files in Git, so always use `git add` to add untracked files before building.

 By default, the image will be built using some cached binaries from Nix's binary cache.
 To disable the binary cache, add `--option substitute false` to the `nix` command, which will cause all source files to be fetched from their respective project websites and then build everything from source.

 In case any of these project websites and/or the Nix cache are suffering from link rot, each release on GitHub also comes with a closure that contains the source code of everything you need to build this image offline aside from Nix itself.
 Because GitHub has a file size limit for releases, some releases' closures may be distributed in parts which must be concatenated together before extracting.

+The closures are also designed to be reproducible.
+A script, "close.sh", is provided for building closures on x86-64 Linux computers so you can verify the reproducibility of the closures.

 # Legal